KiddoKiddo/iot-hub-node-raspberrypi-client-app/README.md

 ## Description
 This is the version for MICR demo with Neo Pixel

-Below is the original README.md from Azures
+Below is the original README.md from Azure

 # IoT Hub Raspberry Pi 3 Client application